In an interview with Stephen Berry, René Girard noted that one of the greatest scenes in the Gospel in from the literature, the denial, is by Peter.

 But then there is also the fact that Peter is unaware of what he is doing.

-Girard notes that this is extremely important.
+Girard notes that this is significant.

 The Gospels do not tell us that Peter was unaware of what he was doing,